 - 1 cup shredded purple cabbage

-combine the lime juice, fish sauce, rice vinegar, garlic, ginger and chili in a small bowl to make the dressing
+- combine the lime juice, fish sauce, rice vinegar, garlic, ginger and red chili in a small bowl to make the dressing.

-Prepare the vegetables.
-Use a knife to slice the cabbages into thin ribbons.
+- Prepare the vegetables.
+Use a knife or mandolin to slice the cabbages into thin ribbons.
 Julienne the carrots and cucumber into matchstick sized pieces.
-Place the vegetables in a large bowl and add the mint and cilantro.
+Divide the vegetables into 4 bowls and add the mint and cilantro.

-Heat a large teflon frying pan over medium-high heat.
+- Heat a large nonstick frying pan over medium-high heat.
 When the pan is hot, and the shrimp and make sure they are spread out evenly in the pan.
 Cooking time will vary depending on the size of the shrimp you use, between 5-10 minutes.
-Shrimp is cooked when both sides have turned pink and the middle is no longer translucent.
+The shrimp are cooked when both sides have turned pink and the middle is no longer translucent.

 - Top the salad bowls with the cooked shrimp